Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Sean M. Sneeden - Guggenheim Securities LLC

 Okay.
-And then just lastly 5 to 19 I guess your current – (51:46) at the beginning of next year, how are you guys thinking about addressing that maturity?
+And then just lastly, your 5 to 19 I guess, current, at the beginning of next year, how are you guys thinking about addressing that maturity?
 Do you think it's a refinancing or is it a combination of asset sales and other kind of capital market activities?

 Eric K. Hagen - Whiting Petroleum Corp.